Where do Harvard Ophthalmology residents complete their internship?

 Do I need a car?

-No. Boston is a compact city and most places (including Mass.
-Eye and Ear) are accessible by subway.
+No. Boston is a compact city and most places (including Mass Eye and Ear) are accessible by subway.
 The Charles/MGH subway stop is a two-minute walk from the hospital.
+If residents do have a car, parking at the hospital can be available, depending on residential distance from the hospital.
+Residents are provided a transportation fund to pay for transportation needs, including ride-sharing, public transportation and parking.